 Getting Acquired at Your Senior Living Community

 Most senior living facilities and communities in Tacoma are welcoming places.
-Both staff and residents of Washington independent and assisted living facilities are accustomed to helping people settle in.
+Both staff and residents of Washington independent homes and assisted living facilities are accustomed to helping people settle in and providing top of the line services.
 Franke Tobey Jones active senior living community, has a wonderful group of residents called Resident Ambassadors who help welcome new residents.
 They answer questions and address concerns, sit with seniors during mealtime, introduce them to people in the community, invite them to classes and activities, and act as tour guides around our Tacoma, Washington retirement community.
 Most importantly, they often become close friends and provide an immediate sense of belonging in their new housing arrangement.

-Variety of Activities at our Senior Living Facility
+Variety of Activity Options at our Senior Living Facility

 It’s easy for all of us over the age of 50 to get set in our ways.
 The old and familiar seem more worthwhile than the new and the unfamiliar.
 Our active retirement community welcomes you to exercise your curiosity and your sense of adventure, even if they are a bit rusty!
 Ask all the questions you want.
-Our assisted living care takers are here for informational, medical and overall retirement housing help.
+Our assisted living care takers and advisors are here for informational, medical, and overall retirement housing help.
 For example: Who are my new neighbors?
 Is there an exercise class?
 When does it meet?
 If I’m interested in volunteer opportunities, whom should I contact?
-What’s next on the social calendar?
+What is next on the social calendar?
 If mobility and safety are not a problem, get out and walk our garden.
 Explore your new neighborhood, learn more about your senior retirement living community in Tacoma, make sure to secure all medical needs and support from our staff and start living again!
 Take up a new hobby or learn to play bridge.
 Try every day to think of positive things to tell yourself about this new transition to a senior living facility.
-As in so much of life, the attitude you bring to your move and new Washington retirement community will play a major role in how well you adjust and come to thrive in your new environment.
+As in so much of life, the attitude you bring to your move and new Washington retirement community will play a major role in how well you adjust and come to thrive in your new environment and place to call home.
 Call for pricing at our state-of-the-art retirement living facility today!